 Wanting to increase your rental prices doesn’t mean that you should.
 It would be best to consider the properties in your local area and what they are doing first.
 Do some research and come up with the average rent for properties like yours.
 You don’t want your increment to go beyond the market rate.

 You would also be wise to consider vacancy rates in your area.
 If you realize that similar properties are staying on the market for too long, it is probably not the best time to raise your rent.

-Like with any other business, your tenants need to come first.
-It is impossible to keep your tenants if you don’t treat them fairly.
+Like with any other business, your residents need to come first.
+It is impossible to keep your residents if you don’t treat them fairly.
 Giving them enough notice offers enough time to decide whether they will renew the lease.

 Even with the cost of goods and services being higher than usual due to inflation, rental properties provide a great resistant asset and long-term investing strategy.
 And although owning rental properties can be a great way to bolster your finances and supplement your income — a significant amount of work is involved, and you must manage them properly.